How did Le'ah know when Yakov returned home that evening, to guide him to her tent?

-Why did Leah mention the fact that 'she had hired Yakov ... '?
-Why was it not immodest to talk like that?
+Why did Le'ah mention the fact that 'she had hired Yakov ... '?
+Why was it not lacking in Tzeniyus to talk like that?

-Seforno: To reassure Yakov that she was not encroaching on her sister's rights, seeing as Rachel herself had agreed to allot that night to her.
-We see from this statement, indeed from the entire episode, that the Avos and the Imahos treated intimacy like Adam and Chavah before the sin - to have children in the service of Hashem and not for personal pleasure.
+Seforno: Because it was in order to reassure Yakov that she was not encroaching on her sister's rights, seeing as Rachel herself had agreed to allot that night to her.
+1 We see from this statement, indeed from the entire episode, that the Avos and the Imahos treated intimacy like Adam and Chavah before the sin - to have children in the service of Hashem and not for personal pleasure.

 Why does the Torah omit the first 'Hei' in "ba'Laylah 'Hu' "?

-Tosfos ha'Shalem (6): Yakov would always go the tent over which he saw the Shechinah.
+Tosfos ha'Shalem (6): Yakov would always go to the tent in which he saw the Shechinah.

 Tosfos ha'Shalem (2): This shows that Leah was not considered 'Chatzufah' (a wife who verbally requests to have Bi'ah, one of the nine Midos of despised relations).

-He accepted her wholeheartedly - a large step forward from the 'hatred' that he previously bore her.
+A large step forward from the 'hatred' that he previously bore her.

-Tosfos ha'Shalem (4): the double expression hints that Yisachar, who was conceived that night, will engage in Torah and receive reward in this world and in the world to come.
+Tosfos ha'Shalem (4): This hints that Yisachar, who was conceived that night, will engage in Torah and receive reward in this world and in the world to come.

 Rashbam: Le'ah 'gained' Yakov on two scores - on account of the Duda'im that she gave Rachel and on account of the fact that she gave him her maidservant.